ToonWeyens/anomalo-airflow-provider/README.md

 From the "Connection Type" drop down, select "Anomalo".
 ![connection](https://github.com/anomalo-hq/anomalo-airflow-provider/blob/main/docs/connection.png?raw=True)
-Then fill in the fields for "Connection Id" (`anomalo-default` is the default connection id), "Host", and "API Secret Token".
+Then fill in the fields for "Connection Id" (`anomalo_default` is the default connection id), "Host", and "API Secret Token".

 ## Usage